ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

     4) If an existing enum is removed from a property.

-* Most of the cases described above are examples where there will be a potential conflict for all the existing objects to be validated under the new schema.
-Hence, an additional step of adding an upgrader script will be required.
-This will ensure that all the existing objects will be changed such that they can fit into the new schema that is currently being implemented.
+* Most of the cases described above are examples where existing objects could potentially fail the validation under the new schema version.
+Hence, an additional step of adding an upgrade script is required.
+This will ensure that all the existing objects will be upgraded (changed) such that they will be valid under the new schema version.

 * One more case needs a mention here: When adding multiple new schema properties that would lead to substantial changes within an existing schema, one must update the schema version.
 Even though, the addition of multiple new schema properties is not going to invalidate any existing objects, it would be useful to do so.
 Particularly, this will be helpful to all the submitters and users who are trying to use these properties either to submit their data or while querying the database using scripts.